-Nursing Suite Nursing Rooms / Pods Interfaith Rooms Sensory Rooms Services Animal Relief Areas Children's Play Area Storage
+Nodes Nursing Suite Lactation Room & Modular Pods Interfaith Prayer & Meditation Room Sensory Rooms Services Animal Relief Areas Children's Play Area Lounges

+Lounges Storage

-- Provide robust backstop on guide rails to prevent inadvertent significant horizontal load and mitigate risk of compactor impacting other infrastructure. - Provide space for a cardboard baler, including space to store bales awaiting pickup and easy access to the bales for pickup.
-(Include vertical space for the ram also - not just the footprint.) - Provide space for a bottle shredder, including drainage, and sufficient space to store shredded bottles awaiting pickup. - Provide space for additional dumpsters for specialty items such as compost and glass - and ideally, also for metals and plastic with space for easy access. - Provide space for a sufficient number of cooking oil tanks, with space for access by the oil hauler. - Provide easy access for all users of the solid waste system to the control systems used for each of the compactors; including footprint space for the hydraulic and electric power systems. - Provide easy access for all users of the various solid waste systems to the doors of the equipment.
-Design so that minimal physical effort is required to load the compactors/baler and there is sufficient space for structures and/or equipment required to ensure safe operation of the various systems. - Layout should be visible from a single pan-tilt-zoom digital camera.
+- Provide guide rails for inserting and removing the compactors.
+Guide rails shall extend / protect over (minimum H20 rated) slot drain grates without obstructing service access. - Provide robust backstop on guide rails to prevent inadvertent significant horizontal load and mitigate risk of compactor impacting other infrastructure. - Provide space for a cardboard baler, including space to store bales awaiting pickup and easy access to the bales for pickup.
+(Include vertical space for the ram also not just the footprint.) - Provide space for a bottle shredder, including drainage, and sufficient space to store shredded bottles awaiting pickup. - Provide space for additional dumpsters for specialty items such as compost and glass and ideally, also for metals and plastic with space for easy access. - Provide space for a sufficient number of cooking oil tanks, with space for access by the oil hauler. - Provide easy access for all users of the solid waste system to the control systems used for each of the compactors; including footprint space for the hydraulic and electric power systems.

-- Provide drainage and sewage capabilities to accommodate drains for each compactor and drainage for the barrel washing station. - Use of trash compactors is currently logged by users; provide connectivity for data. - Provide power and compressed air for all relevant equipment. - Provide electrically heated water pressure washer with retractable hose and reel.
+- Provide easy access for all users of the various solid waste systems to the doors of the equipment.
+Design so that minimal physical effort is required to load the compactors/ baler and there is sufficient space for structures and/or equipment required to ensure safe operation of the various systems. - Layout should be visible from a single pan-tilt-zoom digital camera. - Provide drainage and sewage capabilities to accommodate drains for each compactor and drainage for the barrel washing station. - Use of trash compactors is currently logged by users; provide connectivity for data. - Provide power and compressed air for all relevant equipment. - Provide electrically heated water pressure washer with retractable hose and reel.
 Hose should reach the furthest location in the space plus an extra 10'. - Design the floor space and dock space for easy cleaning with water.
-Include macerators in the drains and floor and wall materials that will not facilitate accumulation of biological materials that contribute to odors. - All drains shall go to sanitary systems, without need for pumps.
-Provide a drain basket, with mesh no larger than 1/4" openings positioned to be accessible for service and not blocked by equipment - Dock levelers are required. - Provide enclosed access, so that system operators do not have to carry materials outside during inclement weather.
+Include macerators in the drains and floor and wall materials that will not facilitate accumulation of biological materials that contribute to odors.